-Then feel free to contact me – I have spots available and look forward to helping you, as a fellow teacher, along your teaching journey.
+Then feel free to contact us – we have spots available and look forward to helping you, as fellow teachers, along your teaching journey.

 The test has been introduced to assess those aspects of initial teacher education students’ personal literacy and numeracy skills that can be measured through an online assessment tool.

 All students enrolled in an initial teacher education course (either undergraduate or postgraduate) will be expected to sit and meet the test standard prior to graduation.
 Some higher education providers may also require you to sit the test as part of their course entry requirements.
 In addition, some states and territories may require successful test results to complete your final practicum to register or to be employed as a teacher.
 You should contact your higher education provider and the teacher regulation authority in your state or territory to confirm their requirements.

 For more information, please contact me and/or visit: https://teacheredtest.acer.edu.au/faq

 How can we help you?

 - I’m looking for spelling and vocabulary resources.

 - I’m looking for grammar and punctuation resources.

 - I’m looking for strategies as to how to effectively use reading comprehension, grammar and punctuation, spelling and vocabulary concepts/skills in the exam.